 Are You Ready to Stand Up for a Child Who Needs You?

-CASA of Central Virginia offers two types (soon to be three!) of training for potential volunteers:
+CASA of Central Virginia offers three types of training for potential volunteers:

 The following topics are covered in all training formats: